MuertoGB/MacEfiToolkit/MANUAL.md

   <img src="files/manual/model.png">
 </kbd>

 First, the application retrieves the model identifier (e.g., IM161) from the UEFI/BIOS and then converts it into a readable format (e.g., iMac16,1).
-If the hardware configuration (HWC) is available in the Fsys store, the application appends the corresponding configuration code obtained  from the internal database or Apple's server, resulting in a complete model name (e.g., "iMac (21.5-inch, Late 2015)").
+If the Hardware Configuration (HWC) is available in the Fsys store, the application appends the corresponding Configuration Code obtained from the internal database or Apple's server, resulting in a complete model name (e.g., "iMac (21.5-inch, Late 2015)").

 ---